-While 7 in 10 organizations in South Africa experienced at least one security incident, slightly over 6 in 10 had one or more serious breaches.
+While 7 in 10 Canada organizations experienced at least one security incident, slightly over half had one or more serious breaches.
 Human error is becoming more of a factor in security breaches for most companies, especially for those in Maturing Economies (64% net overall significantly more + moderately more).
-In South Africa, it is more of a factor now vs. two years ago for more than half (58% net human error more of a factor).
+In Canada, it is more of a factor now vs. two years ago for half (50% net human error more of a factor).

-On the brighter side, roughly 9 in 10 firms use some type of security training to assess or improve security knowledge among employees such as new employee orientation, ongoing security training programs, random security audits, online courses, etc. (92% overall and 93% in South Africa).
-And nearly all managers believe it is important to test after IT security training to confirm knowledge gains (100% net very important + somewhat important in South Africa).
+On the brighter side, roughly 9 in 10 firms use some type of security training to assess or improve security knowledge among employees such as new employee orientation, ongoing security training programs, random security audits, online courses, etc. (92% overall and 93% in Canada).
+And most managers believe it is important to test after IT security training to confirm knowledge gains (95% net very important + somewhat important in Canada).
 Moreover, employers in Maturing Economies especially find IT security certifications to be very valuable (49%) compared to those in Mature Economies (25%).
-Most managers in South Africa indicate that IT security certifications are very valuable (49%) or valuable (36%) in terms of validating security-related knowledge/skills or evaluating job candidates.
+More than three-quarters of Canada managers indicate that IT security certifications are very valuable (31%) or valuable (47%) in terms of validating security-related knowledge/skills or evaluating job candidates.